czarrar/abide/_posts/2013-10-08-setup-abide-preprocessing.md

 * Temporal filtering (0.01-0.1 Hz) was applied and not applied
 * Spatial smoothing of 4mm was applied to the derivatives.

+An issue is that I have set the working directory to be removed after completion.
+However, this would make it difficult to then run derivates in a subsequent step.
+Will need to investigate this issue.

 ## Computer Settings

 I have the SGE turned on and will use about 2 cores per subject.